ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     _foo-challenge.example.com.
 IN   TXT  "3419...3d206c4"

-If a provider has an application-specific need to have multiple verifications for the same label, multiple prefixes can be used:
+If a provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used:

     _feature1._foo-challenge.example.com.
 IN   TXT  "3419...3d206c4"

-This again allows the provider to query only for application-specific records it needs, while giving flexibility to the user adding the DNS verification record (i.e. they can be given permission to only add records under a specific prefix by the DNS administrator).
+This again allows the provider to query only for application-specific records it needs, while giving flexibility to the user adding the DNS record (i.e. they can be given permission to only add records under a specific prefix by the DNS administrator).
 Whether or not multiple verifying records can exist for the same domain is up to the implementation.

 Consumers of the provider services need to relay information from a provider's website to their local DNS administrators.
 The exact DNS record type, content and location is often not clear when the DNS administrator receives the information, especially to consumers who are not DNS experts.
 Providers SHOULD offer detailed help pages, that are accessible without needing a login on the provider website, as the DNS adminstrator often has no login account on the provider service website.
 Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name) to be added SHOULD be provided along with help instructions.